Skip to contents

 ## $`Senescent-Proliferative`

-3.4.2 Discovery Mode
+Discovery Mode

-• Score distributions by phenotype
+• Score distributions stratified by variable;

 HernandezSegura_GeneSet <- list(HernandezSegura=genesets_example$HernandezSegura)